 If you turn over to the back of your toothpaste and read the ingredients, it’s unlikely you’ll find meat, eggs, or dairy listed — this doesn’t automatically make it vegan, though.
 That’s because toothpaste and mouthwash free from animal products can still be tested on animals, which goes against what it means to be certified as a vegan product.
 Confused as to why these companies are brushing the teeth of animals or trying to get them to use mouthwash?
 In truth, this isn’t what testing on animals looks like.

-Typically, toothpaste and mouthwash developers test their products on animals in two ways: colors and chemicals.
+in your house.
 Instead of attempting the impossible task of teaching animals to use human hygiene products, scientists will use the animals to see how they react to artificial colors and how they respond to chemicals that are then used as main ingredients in the most popular toothpaste and mouthwash brands.
 Clearly, this is not vegan — even if the toothpaste itself is free from products that come from animals.

 Vegan Toothpaste and Cruelty-Free Toothpaste: Is There a Difference?

 Looking at the inverse of this, it’s just as common to find toothpastes that claim to be cruelty-free but still contain animal byproducts.
 It’s easy for someone following a vegan lifestyle to pick up a product, see that there are no obvious animal-derived ingredients like eggs or dairy, notice the cruelty-free label, and add it to their cart none the wiser.
 But, it’s better to let true medical, uk

 take care of this.
 However, the fact remains that most toothpastes — even cruelty-free ones — are not vegan at all.
 This is thanks to one key ingredient: glycerin.